-Sunday Red Sauce
+The Palumbo Sunday Red Sauce

-1 tbls or so of olive oil
+1 Tablespoon or so of olive oil

 Baking soda (secret ingredient!)

-A variety of meat: for this size sauce use 2-3 country rib pork or pork neck bones. (people also use pig feet or pig hocks the plain not smoked)
+A variety of meat:

+For this size sauce use 2-3 rib pork or pork neck bones (some people use pig feet or hocks, plain, not smoked)

-3-4 links of Italian sausage
+3-4 Links Italian sausage

-Bracciole (rolled stuffed meat) *or 2 beef short ribs with bones
+Bracciole (rolled stuffed meat or 2 beef short ribs with bones)

-About 12 or so meatballs *
+About 12 meatballs

-4 to 6 slices of top round of beef
+4-6 slices of top round of beef

 Salt and pepper